reasonml/reason-react/website/README.md

 - `siteConfig.json`: some header and i18n configs.

 During your development, most changes will be picked up at each browser refresh.
-If you touch these two files, however, you'll have to kill & restart the server.
+If you touch these two files or `blog/`, however, you'll have to restart the server to see the changes.

 ## Translations